networkservicemesh/examples/examples/universal-cnf/README.md

         * `labels` - the labels to be sent with the NS connection request
         * `routes` - a list of IPv4/v6 route prefixes that the Client will announce to the connecting Endpoint
         * `ifname`- the name of the network interface to be created for this connection
-    * `dpconfig` - dataplane specific YAML configuration
+    * `dpconfig` - forwarder specific YAML configuration
  * `endpoints`
     * `name` - the name of the NS to be announced
     * `labels` - the labels to be assigned with this Endpoint